KinTsume/clone-tabnews/README.md

 VS Code have a timeline that shows all the changes on the project even if the program was closed.
 Clicking in one of those changes shows the difference between the file back then and the current.

+### EditorConfig

+It's used to apply rules in the editor configuration via a ".editorconfig" text file.
+In VS Code, it's needed to install the EditorConfig extension.
+EditorConfig is very flexible as is possible to make one set of rules for each directory in the project.

 ## Git

 - |git log|: list the repository _commits_